How do I live with God?

 At the top of Horeb, Joshua and Moses pause for 6 days, possibly meditating together on what was to come.
 Then on the seventh day, a voice calls Moses out of the mist surrounding Sinai away across the ridge from Horeb, and Moses leaves Joshua.

-Joshua’s eyes strain after his master as he departs until he is swallowed in the mist.
+Joshua’s eyes strain after his master as he departs until the mist swallowed him.
 Now from the mist comes an amazing sound and light show as Moses communes with the Most High.

 And Joshua waits, first a day, then another, then a week and two and three….

-Now staring into the mist awaiting his Lord, plainly sustained by God in his waiting (implied by Exo 34:28 Moses “ate no food and drank no water” therefore Joshua probably did not either), Joshua has been on Horeb over 30 days and below, the Elders have long ago lost heart for the waiting and have returned to the camp.
+Now staring into the mist awaiting his Lord, plainly sustained by God in his waiting (implied by Exo 34:28 Moses “ate no food and drank no water” therefore Joshua probably did not either), Joshua has been on Horeb over 30 days.
+Below, the Elders lose heart for the waiting and return to the camp.
 They abandon Him, they no longer live with God.

 “And they rose up early the next day and offered burnt offerings and brought peace offerings.
 And the people sat down to eat and drink and rose up to play.”Exod 32:6 (ESV)

-We have left behind a way of life that is often characterised as a “party”, but perhaps this should be interrogated.
+So, we left behind a way of life that is often characterised as a “party”, but perhaps we should interrogate this.
 Is the world we live in truthfully a party?
-At times perhaps, some individuals engage in the “party” life, certainly at certain stages of life this is the case.
+At times perhaps, some individuals engage in the “party” life, certainly at certain stages of life.
 Later in these articles, we will interrogate what it is that we classify as “the world”.
 For the present, it would be a good idea to try to forget the stereotypical Christian definition of “the world” and instead try to think more deeply about what it is that occurred in the camp below.

 They Corrupted Themselves